 A main opposition deputy recently slammed the finance minister's comments on Turkey's fiscal success, noting that public debt has nearly tripled in Minister Berat Albayrak's two-year assignment.
 The deputy added that the Treasury's public debt turnover rate is nearly 200 percent.

 Turkey has revoked a requirement that Central Bank deputy governors have 10 years prior experience and dropped a rule that banks set aside 20 percent of annual profit, the Official Gazette showed on July 12.
 The provision, which envisages 20 percent of the bank's annual profit to be reserved as a reserve fund, has been repealed, the same decree said.

-The Turkish Central Bank has announced its foreign currency reserves declined by $2.45 billion to $73.19 billion in the week ending on Feb.
-21. State banks buying liras and selling dollars in an apparent attempt to prop up Turkey’s currency is seen by many investors as a reason for a gradual drain on the Central Bank’s foreign currency reserves in recent months.
+The Turkish central bank’s gross foreign currency reserves decreased by $73 million over the period of June 26-July 3.
+State banks buying liras and selling dollars in an apparent attempt to prop up Turkey’s currency is seen by many investors as a reason for a gradual drain on the central bank’s foreign currency reserves in recent months.

 The trend in that started just before the presidential elections in 2018 and accelerated after the elections changed the chemistry of the economy in Turkey.
 Private sector in Turkey was restricted in every aspect.
 From pricing to sourcing, to investment licenses, all regulatory higher bodies worked to make the entrepreneurs feel that ‘the party state’ was watching them at every step.

 According to newly surfaced information, Turkey's central bank governor Murat Uysal on May 1 held a phone call with Federal Reserve chair Jerome Powell, Turkish media outlets have said.
 The phone call took place before Turkey secured a swap line with Qatar on May 20, providing some much-needed foreign funding to reinforce its depleted reserves and help steady the Turkish lira.